Control Node Placement and Structural Controllability of Water Quality Dynamics in Drinking Networks: Introduction and Paper Contributions

 \textbf{Controllability-Driven Actuators Placement.} In dynamic systems and control engineering, efforts have been put forth to tackle the actuator or control node placement problems by leveraging the concept of controllability \cite{summersOptimalSensorActuator2014}.
 System's controllability can be quantified using different metrics that reflect the size of the controllable subspace and the control energy stored \cite{pasqualettiControllabilityMetricsLimitations2014a}.
 That is, the actuator placement problem can be formulated by incorporating these metrics to obtain the optimal placements that result in maximizing the controllability over the system.
 Some of those metrics, satisfy an important property that is referred to as \textit{submodularity} \cite{summersSubmodularityControllabilityComplex2016b}.
 Submodularity reflects the principle of \textit{diminishing returns}.
 The {diminishing returns} property means that the benefit of adding an additional actuator decreases as more actuators are already placed.
 In other words, submodularity suggests that adding an actuator to a smaller subset of actuators typically results in a greater marginal increase in system controllability than adding the same actuator to a larger subset.
 The submodular nature of certain controllability metrics and formulating the actuator placement problem as set function optimization, allow for the use of greedy algorithms.
 These algorithms iteratively select the actuator that provides the most significant improvement in controllability, ensuring that the resulting configuration is within at least 63\% of the optimal placement.
 This bound comes from a well-established theoretical result, which states that for a monotone submodular function, a greedy selection process achieves at least $(1 - 1/e) \approx 63\%$ of the optimal value \cite{tzoumasMinimalActuatorPlacement2016,summersSubmodularityControllabilityComplex2016b}.
-In the context of WDNs, exploiting this concept is particularly beneficial for overcoming the complexity associated with formulating and solving optimization problems with large dimensionality after discretizing the WQ dynamics, making finding the absolute optimal solution computationally infeasible for many scenarios and conditions.
+In the context of WDNs, exploiting this concept is particularly beneficial for overcoming the complexity introduced by the discretization of WQ dynamics, which often leads to high-dimensional optimization problems where computing the absolute optimal solution becomes computationally infeasible under many scenarios and conditions.